Goal 7: Increase Canadians' access to clean energy

-Access to affordable and reliable energy is essential to eradicating poverty, a crucial enabler of economic growth and improved living standards, and a cornerstone of modern lifestyles.
+Access to affordable and reliable energy is essential to eradicating poverty and enabling economic growth and improved living standards.
 At the same time, energy production and use is currently the dominant contributor to climate change, accounting for around 78% of total global greenhouse gas emissions.
 In Canada, as in the rest of the world, greenhouse gas emissions primarily come from activities such as non-renewable electricity production, oil and gas production, transportation, and heating and cooling of buildings using fossil fuels.

 Electrification provides a foundation for decarbonization strategies such as electrifying transportation, heating and cooling of buildings, and certain industrial applications.
 It also underpins digitization, smart technology, and the internet of things, all of which play a critical role in managing energy and increasing demand.

 Energy efficiency standards and labelling programs are among the most cost-effective greenhouse gas emission reduction policies and are the cornerstone of energy efficiency and climate change programs in more than 80 countries.
 According to the International Energy Agency, improvements to the energy efficiency of products are some of the lowest-cost options available today for reducing energy consumption and associated emissions (with benefit-cost ratios of 4:1 for Canadian society), while providing net financial benefits to individuals and the community.